 Normally we do not sup at the same table of the seas,

-We are now all brothers and sisters of the howling sky
+we are all brothers and sisters of the howling sky

-Your cities but a grey blur of destruction
+turning your cities into a grey blur of destruction

 We are only the first.